 Liquid Tensioning as an aesthetic-social experiment

 From the perspective of a social-aesthetic experiment, this work researches three different aspects.
-First, we want to know if the same cooperative patterns are repeating in the different realizations of the work, or if, in each realization, the evaluation of the attendees is completely different.
+First, we want to know whether the same cooperative patterns occur in each realization of the work, or whether, in each realization, the attendees´ evaluations are completely different.

 Second, we want to know whether participation through the evaluation itself generates a new way of listening and engagement with the work.
 Do we listen in the same way when we are creating the work by changing the work by its very own evaluation?
 How does participation in the real-time evaluation of the work influence listening to the work?